Structural thermokinetic modelling: Metabolic synergies and fluctuations

-where the approximation holds close to equilibrium (small $A_{l}$).
-The dynamic system translates these ``input'' fluctuations into ``output'' fluctuations of metabolite levels and fluxes (for an example, see Fig \ref{fig:linchain1a}).
-Fast fluctuations will be strongly damped, so the noise spectrum of the metabolite levels decreases at high frequencies and the system acts as a low-pass filter.
-Since reaction fluxes are directly affected by their own noise, they also fluctate at high frequencies.
-If a system tends to oscillate, noise may become amplified around certain resonance frequencies; all this can directly be seen from the eigenvalue spectrum of the Jacobian matrix \cite{lieb:2005}.
+where the approximation holds close to equilibrium (small thermodynamic force $\theta_{l}$).
+Mediated by the metabolic dynamics, these input fluctuations lead to fluctuations of metabolite levels and fluxes (for an example, see Fig \ref{fig:linchain1a}).
+Fast fluctuations are strongly damped: the noise spectrum of the metabolite levels decreases at high frequencies, and the system acts as a low-pass filter.
+Since each reaction rate is also directly affected by its own noise, fluxes also fluctate at high frequencies.
+If a stable metabolic state is close to a Hopf bifurcation, it will show a tendency towards oscillations.
+This becomes visible apparent in the way it transmits random fluctuations, and in its noise spectrum: noise will be amplified around a resonance frequency close to the oscillation frequency after the Hopf bifurcation.
+All this can be seen from the eigenvalue spectrum of the Jacobian matrix \cite{lieb:2005}.

-\myparagraph{Limiting behaviour of spectral power densities at high or low frequencies} For very high or low frequencies, the spectral power densities show a simple limiting behaviour.
-The spectral power density for metabolite fluctuations has the form $\Rmat^{\rm s}(\omega) \Mmat {\Rmat^{\rm s}}^{\dag}(\omega)$ with some diagonal matrix $\Mmat$.
-The spectral power densities are given by diagonal values
+\myparagraph{Limiting behaviour of spectral power densities at high or low frequencies} For low or high frequencies, the noise amplitudes can be understood through simple approximations.
+The spectral power density matrix for metabolite fluctuations has the form $\Rmatun^{\rm s}(\omega)\, \Mmat \,\RSdag(\omega)$ with a diagonal matrix $\Mmat$.
+The noise variances for individual metabolites, at specific frequencies, are given by diagonal values

-The spectral response matrix has the form $\Rmat^{\rm c}_{\rm p}(\omega) = \Amat\,(\Jmat- i \omega \Imat)\inv\,\Bmat$.
-For large frequencies ($\omega$ much larger than any eigenvalues of the Jacobian $\Jmat$), the term $i\omega\,\Imat$ dominates and the entire expression (\ref{spectralpowerapprox}) becomes proportional to $\frac{1}{\omega^{2}}$.
-The high-frequency noise is dominated by the direct effects of rate fluctuations on the adjacent reactant levels, i.e., non-stationary deviations from the stationary fluxes.
-On the contrary, for low frequencies, the spectral power density approaches the variability expected for static variability, and the correlations correspond to variations of the stationary fluxes.
+The spectral response matrix itself is given by $\Rmatun^{\rm c}_{\rm p}(\omega) = \Cmat\,(\Amat- i \omega \Imat)\inv\,\Bmat$, with matrices $\Cmat$ and $\Bmat$ and the Jacobian matrix $\Amat$.
+For large frequencies ($\omega$ much larger than any eigenvalue of the Jacobian), the term $i\omega\,\Imat$ dominates and the entire expression (\ref{spectralpowerapprox}) becomes proportional to $\frac{1}{\omega^{2}}$.
+High-frequency noise is dominated by direct effects of chemical noise on the adjacent reactant levels, i.e.~fast, non-stationary fluctuations around the stationary fluxes.
+For low frequencies, in contrast, the spectral power density approaches the variability expected for static variability, and the correlations reflect slow, stationary variations of the stationary fluxes.